 About Brunnera Plants

 The light blue blooms of brunnera plants rise above the leaves of various cultivars.
-Brunnera plants have leaves that are glossy green or in variegated hues of gray, silver or white, such as the popular cultivar ‘Jack Frost.’
-Brunnera Siberian bugloss blooms in early to mid spring.
+Brunnera plants have leaves that are glossy green or in variegated hues of gray, silver, or white, such as the popular cultivar ‘Jack Frost’.
+Brunnera Siberian bugloss blooms in early to mid-spring.

 How to Plant Brunnera

 Brunnera blooms may self-seed and readily sprout from seeds dropped the previous year.
-If so, dig small seedlings and replant into areas where more growing brunnera is desired.
+If so, dig small seedlings and replant them into areas where more growing brunnera is desired.
 You may also collect seeds from brunnera plants and replant them or plant newly purchased seeds or small plants.
 Division of existing plants is another means of propagation.

 The plant easily thrives in USDA Hardiness zones 3-8, when conditions are right.
 Brunnera plants prefer rich soil.
 When growing brunnera in the hottest zones, avoid planting where it gets hot afternoon sun.
-Brunnera, especially the ones with variegated leaves, are sensitive to sun and may burn.
+Brunnera, especially the ones with variegated leaves, are sensitive to the sun and may burn.

 Now that you’ve learned how to plant brunnera and a little about plant care for Brunnera macrophylla, try it in the shady garden or use it to help naturalize a wooded area.
 You’ll find this easy-care plant is an asset to any shady area.